eliasffyksen/RJ/README.md

 ```sh
 cargo run -- <FILE> --emit-ast
 ```
-However, due to the memory structure making heavy use of `PoolRef`s (referenced by indexes in the AST pool) it is very hard to reason about.
+However, due to the memory structure making heavy use of `ASTRef`s (referenced by indexes in the AST pool) it is very hard to reason about.

 To output a graph in dot language you can run: